mui/mui-x/docs/src/pages/components/data-grid/style/style.md

 ## Styling cells

-The `GridColDef` type has properties to apply class names and custom CSS on the cells.
+There are multiple ways to apply a custom CSS class on a cell.

+1. Using the`cellClassName` property of `GridColDef`:

+This property allows to set a CSS class that is applied on every cell of the column it was defined.
-- `cellClassName`: to apply class names on every cell.
-It can also be a function.
+It can also be a function, which is called with a `GridCellParams` object.
-- `align`: to align the content of the cells.
-It must be 'left' | 'right' | 'center'.
-(Note you must use `headerAlign` to align the content of the header.)

 ```tsx
 const columns: GridColumns = [